What is a contract?

-Not all people are free to enter into a contract – obtaining a valid contract can problematic when dealing with the following:
+Not all people are free to enter into a contract – obtaining a valid contract can problematic in relation to the following:

-· people who have a mental impairment (which includes a person who is incapable of understanding what he or she is doing, by reason of intoxication by drugs or alcohol)
+- people who have a mental impairment (which includes a person who is incapable of understanding what he or she is doing, by reason of intoxication by drug or alcohol).

-Bankrupt people retain their general capacity to contract although the Bankruptcy Act 1966 (Cth) may require the disclosure of the bankruptcy when obtaining credit.
-Contracting with a bankrupt may also require disclosure of the contract to the trustee in bankruptcy.
+Bankrupt people retain their general capacity to contract although the Bankruptcy Act 1966 (Cth) may require the bankruptcy to be disclosed when obtaining obtaining credit.

 Where a person, as a result of mental impairment, is unable to understand the nature of the contract being made - that contract may be ‘voidable’ by order of a court - provided that the other party knew, or ought to have known, of that person’s mental impairment.
-Contracting with a person with a serious long term mental impairment will usually involve contracting with the guardian or administrator acting on behalf of that person.
-When dealing with person who is incapable of understanding what he or she is doing, by reason of intoxication by drugs or alcohol – the solution is to wait until they are capable of rational decision making before seeking their consent to any agreement or signature to any document.
+Contracting with a person with a serious long term mental impairment will usually necessitate contracting with the guardian or administrator acting on behalf of that person.
+When dealing with person who is incapable of understanding what he or she is doing, by reason of intoxication by drugs or alcohol – the solution is to wait until they are capable of rational decision making before seeking their consent to any agreement.

 Sometimes contracts need to be written.
 In general, though, a contract can be: